What Can Your Online Shop Do for the Chinese New Year?

 Testing more than two variations is also known as A/B/C tests or A/B/n tests.
 Generally speaking, we don’t recommend testing multiple elements on one page at once, though some marketers don’t have a problem with this if it's done correctly.

 Testing A versus B might seem pretty straightforward.
 You might think that “A” leads to more conversions than “B”, so “A” is clearly the winner.
 However, it’s important to look at the details of the results.
-Though “A” performed better overall, it might be the case that “B” significantly outperformed “A” on mobile devices.
+Although “A” performed better overall, it might be the case that “B” significantly outperformed “A” on mobile devices.
 Keep this in mind when analysing your results.
 Some other factors to be aware of are:

 Weekend visits vs weekday visits